jguerinet/Weave/README.md

-# Mobile String Parser
+# String Parser

 ## Summary
-The Mobile String Parser takes an online CSV file and parses the content to produce the Strings files for an Android or iOS app.
+The String Parser takes an online CSV file and parses the content to produce the Strings files for an Android or iOS app.
 It also parses the Strings for Web in the form of a JSON: an on object with a bunch of key-value pairs, the key being the String key and the value being the translated String for that language.
 It will also show any warnings or errors that the Strings file might have.
 Please note that it assumes that the file is in UTF-8 and also produces UTF-8 files.